Two-phase formation of galaxies: the coevolution between galaxies and dark matter halos

 Fig.~\ref{fig:quadrant}(b) shows the evolution of $f_{\text{gas+star}}$, a property that quantifies the self-gravity of a gas cloud.
 At both high and low redshifts, $f_\text{gas+star}$ is much smaller than 0.5, indicating that the gas is not globally self-gravitating.
 The most interesting regime is the transitional phase ($\gamma \approx \gamma_{\rm f} = 0$--$3/8$), where $f_{\text{gas+star}}$ exhibits a significant increase and reaches a peak value of $\sim 0.5$, indicating that the star-forming cloud in this regime becomes self-gravitating.
 An examination of the evolution of $\dot{M}_{\rm bulge}$ (Fig.~\ref{fig:quadrant}h) shows that this regime coincides with the interval where the formation rate of the bulge is the highest among all redshifts.
 In fact, most bulge masses of galaxies in our sample are built up in this interval (see Fig.~\ref{fig:Example}a for example).
-The transitional phase is therefore a critical period to build up bulges, as we will discuss in more detail in \S\ref{ssec:origin-hotness}.
-Note that fast formation of the bulge component also needs high $f_\lambda$ to ensure the condition of self-gravitating before angular-momentum support can be established, as clearly seen in Fig.~\ref{fig:quadrant}(h).
+The transitional phase represents a primary period for bulge assembly in the FIRE-2 galaxies, as we will discuss in more detail in \S\ref{ssec:origin-hotness}.
+Note that fast formation of the bulge component also needs high $f_\lambda$ to ensure the condition of self-gravitating before angular-momentum support can be established, as seen in Fig.~\ref{fig:quadrant}(h).